mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 ## Overview

 The module pool has all content known to MPS.
-The modules pool is filled from *modules* in the current *project* and all *non-Project sources*.
+The modules pool is filled from *modules* in the current *project* and all *non-project sources*.
 MPS in general cares about dependencies between modules.
 The dependencies on *models* only constrain further the dependencies of the modules.
-Two main types of *Relations* exist: *dependencies* are needed for any reference to something in another module. `Used Languages` are needed to use something defined in a language.
+Two main types of *relations* exist: *dependencies* are needed for any reference to something in another module. *Used Languages* are needed to use something defined in a language.
 We refer to relations if we address both types.
-Other types of dependencies on Modules include: *Java Stubs* (in combination with *Java Libraries*), *Java Source Stubs* (in combination with *Java Source Paths*), *runtime solutions* and *accessory models* (only available for languages), and *languages engaged on generation*.
+Other types of dependencies on modules include: *Java stubs* (in combination with *Java libraries*), *Java source stubs* (in combination with *Java source paths*), *runtime solutions* and *accessory models* (only available for languages), and *languages engaged on generation*.
-*Build Models* abstract Ant files to build and package Modules and *IDEA Plugins*.
-They contain a copy of the Relations defined in the Modules, and dependencies to other Build Models and IDEA Plugins.
+*Build models* abstract Ant files to build and package modules and *IDEA plugins*.
+They contain a copy of the relations defined in the modules, and dependencies to other build models and IDEA plugins.

 ## MPS Plugins

-MPS Plugins are automatically loaded according to the Solution Kind set in Java module settings.
+MPS Plugins are automatically loaded according to the solution Kind set in Java module settings.
 MPS Plugins need to be contained in MPS plugin models.

 #### StandalonePluginDescriptor

-We need to add a StandalonePluginDescriptor (defined in Language `jetbrains.mps.lang.plugin.standalone`) as Root Node to any MPS Plugin Model using a Concept from Language `jetbrains.mps.lang.plugin`.
-Other concepts from Language `jetbrains.mps.lang.plugin.standalone` don't need a StandalonePluginDescriptor.
+We need to add a *StandalonePluginDescriptor* (defined in Language ^^jetbrains.mps.lang.plugin.standalone^^) as a root node if a MPS plugin model uses any concept from the language ^^jetbrains.mps.lang.plugin^^.
+Other concepts from the language ^^jetbrains.mps.lang.plugin.standalone^^ don't need a *StandalonePluginDescriptor*.

-## Plugin Disambiguation
+## Plugin disambiguation

 The term "plugin" is used at various places throughout MPS.
 It describes different things:

--IDEA plugins: a packaged set of contributions to the IntelliJ IDEA Platform, which MPS is based upon.
+- IDEA plugins: a packaged set of contributions to the IntelliJ IDEA platform, which MPS is based upon.
 - MPS plugins: automatically loaded Models.
-- Plugin language aspect: model inside a Language defining Extension Points.
+- Plugin language aspect: model inside a aanguage defining extension points.
-- Build model plugins: part of Build Model language providing new entries for Build Models.
+- Build model plugins: part of the build model language providing new entries for build models.

-## Non-Project Sources
+## Non-project sources

-Non-Project Sources are
+Non-project sources are

 - global libraries
 - IDEA plugins